temporalio/documentation/docs/app-dev-context/activity-heartbeats.md

 Activity Cancellations are delivered to Activities from the Cluster when they Heartbeat.
 Activities that don't Heartbeat can't receive a Cancellation.
 Heartbeat throttling may lead to Cancellation getting delivered later than expected.

-Heartbeats may contain a `details` field describing the Activity's current progress.
+Heartbeats can contain a `details` field describing the Activity's current progress.
-If an Activity gets retried, the Activity can access the `details` from the last heartbeat that was sent to the Cluster.
+If an Activity gets retried, the Activity can access the `details` from the last Heartbeat that was sent to the Cluster.